Menu

 Q. How long does a burr grinder last?

-A. The lifespan of a burr grinder depends on its quality and the burr material.
+A. The lifespan of a burr grinder depends on its quality and burr material.
 In general, ceramic burrs tend to last longer than stainless steel burrs.
 Specifically, ceramic burr grinders usually last through 1,000 to 1,500 pounds of coffee.
 Stainless steel burr grinders typically make it through 500 to 1,000 pounds of coffee.

 Q. What is a direct drive burr grinder?